 About our Flats

-Mabel Luke Place was completed in May 2018 and provides 16, modern, energy-efficient flats in central Newbury.
-They are all almshouses and residents must have a connection to Newbury town or the parish of Greenham.
+Mabel Luke Place was completed in May 2018 and provides 16, modern, light & airy and energy-efficient (rated as “B”) flats in central Newbury.
+They are all almshouses, mostly occupied by families and residents must have a connection to Newbury town or the parish of Greenham.
+The flats are located close to Newbury town centre with schools, nurseries, Victoria park and the bus and railway stations within walking distance.

 There are four, one-bedroom flats on the second floor, six first floor flats with two bedrooms and six ground floor flats with two bedrooms.
-Although the flats are suitable for wheelchair users, there are no lifts.
+Although the flats are suitable for wheelchair users, there are no lifts or additional mobility adaptations.

 What it means to be an almshouse resident